A brief break for a word from our sponsors…

 The Role of Intuition

 I don’t care where it takes me, I will trust my intuition until the end of my time on this dreary planet.
 Learning to follow your intuition is not unlike learning to listen to God.
 Both are a “still, small voice.”
 Perhaps they are the same thing.
-For example, I knew the instant I first set my eyes on it that the Alaskan earthquake swarm that began May 2, 2017 near the Canadian border at coordinates 60 N 136 W was something very special.
-It was the same feeling I got when I first saw that comet ISON was going to form a perfect equilateral triangle with Earth and Venus with sides equal to 0.51 AU (the sides of the great Pyramid of Giza are angled precisely at 51 degrees, 51 minutes) on what turned out to be the last day (or “end date”) of the Mesoamerican Long Count calendar.
-Now I will never be able to prove anything about comet ISON, and so it remains on my “Rabbit Hole” menu along with all the other stuff my best friend and domestic partner of 12 years thinks sounds crazy.
-She has a PhD from Tulane University, versus me dropping out of Principia college after reading Byron.
-But in the case of the Alaskan earthquake swarm that began May 2, 2017 near the Canadian border at coordinates 60 N 136 W, more than a half a year later I stumbled across information about The Great Circle and finally knew I was right about it.
-You can read about it at The New North Pole?.
+For example, when I first saw that comet ISON was going to form a perfect equilateral triangle with Earth and Venus with sides equal to 0.51 AU (the sides of the great Pyramid of Giza are angled precisely at 51 degrees, 51 minutes) on what turned out to be the last day (or “end date”) of the Mesoamerican Long Count calendar, I sensed immediately that I was witnessing something profoundly important.
+Now I will never be able to prove anything about comet ISON, but I just know it was a very special message to mankind.
 Always trust your intuition.